 The most prominent example is the old town in Kochi/Cochin known as Fort Kochi.
 You can stay in a traditional family home, tour the old colonial buildings and then stroll along the seafront to watch the local fishermen.

-Try the Cuisine
+7. Savour the local Cuisine

 Kerala cuisine is pretty unique in India as it is notably less spicy that the food found in the rest of the country.
 In terms of spiciness, many of the typical local dishes are in the milder “Korma” range.
 However, don’t think that less spice means less taste because it does not; Kerala food is delicious as well as being healthy and hearty using a wide array of vegetables.